utat-ss/HERON-pay/README.md

 # pay

-Code which runs on the Payload SSM ATmega32M1 inside the Heron Mk.II microbiology CubeSat.
+Code that runs on the PAY-SSM MCU.

-Please commit testing and WIP (work in progress) code to individual branches, and only push finished code to master.
+Detailed notes and instructions are in the [lib-common](https://github.com/HeronMkII/lib-common) repository's README.